Feb 04 2010

 It wouldn’t let me commit either until I did a

-git addon the file I had to manually merge.Yeah that makes sense.
+on the file I had to manually merge.Yeah that makes sense.
 Unfortunately for me even after that it wouldn’t let me commit.
 I like GIT but there are a few gotchas for sure.

 I had a conflict with several files, which I fixed.
 Then I got this warning and I did as evan said for each file: